jdel-18/admin_dashboard/PROPOSAL.md

 - What languages is it written with: Javascript

-- What libraries are used: MongoDB, Express, Node.js, React.js, TailwindCSS, Vite.js,
+- What libraries are used: React.js, MongoDB, Express, Node.js, React.js, TailwindCSS, Vite.js,

-- Other:
+- Other: Syncfusion

 ## APIs

--
+- React Context API

 ## MVP (Minimum Viable Product)